workos/authkit-remix/README.md

 export function App() {

   // Retrieves the user from the session or returns `null` if no user is signed in
-  // Other supported values include sessionId, accessToken, organizationId, role, permissions, impersonator and oauthTokens const { user, signInUrl, signUpUrl } = useLoaderData<typeof loader>();
+  // Other supported values include sessionId, accessToken, organizationId,
+  // role, permissions, entitlements, impersonator and oauthTokens const { user, signInUrl, signUpUrl } = useLoaderData<typeof loader>();

   return (